meisin/Commodity-News-Event-Extraction/Commodity-News-Corpus/README.md

 This folder contains the files of the Commodity News Corpus, which is made up of a pair of files : a text file (.txt) containing the link to the news article and a annotation file (.ann) containing the annotation details.
 Pre-processing and post-processing codes are provided for the re-producibility of experiment results.

 ## Summary information
-There are
-1. 21 Entity Types
-2. 19 Event Types
-3. 21 Argument Roles
+The dataset contains about 8,500 sentences, over 3,075 events, 21 Entity Types, 19 Event Types and 21 Argument Roles.
+More details can be found in subsections below.

 ### Entity Types
 21 Entity types covering both named and nominal entities